Fleas & Flea Biology

 Vacuum the entire house and empty the waste compartment in the external bin: Insecticides won't work on dirty / dusty surfaces.

 Clear the floor area furniture can stay in place.
 Make sure toys, foods etc. are removed from spraying activity.
+Objects under beds need to be moved on top of beds.

 Wash animal bedding on a high heat setting (minimum of 60 oC).